MicrosoftDocs/sdk-api/sdk-api-src/content/eapmethodpeerapis/nf-eapmethodpeerapis-eappeergetinfo.md

 ### -param pEapType [in]

-A pointer to an <a href="/windows/desktop/api/eaptypes/ns-eaptypes-eap_type">EAP_TYPE</a> structure that contains the vendor data on the implementor of the APIs pointed to by the members of this structure.
+A pointer to an <a href="/windows/desktop/api/eaptypes/ns-eaptypes-eap_type">EAP_TYPE</a> structure that contains the vendor data on the implementer of the APIs pointed to by the members of this structure.

 ### -param pEapInfo [out]